Includes accounts titled "Negroes hay," dated 1830s.

 Post-war letters include general family correspondence, with frequent letters between the Slade women, including Janet, Mary, Emma, Martha, and Helen (on the Thomas Bog Slade side) and Annie, Mary, Elizabeth, Helen, and Frances (on the William Slade side).
 Correspondence also relates to the family's business ventures, including land rentals and other engagements with freedmen, news from the fishery, and reports from various horse breeding ventures.
-One notable letter is from Fanny, a former slave, writing from Texas in 1867 asking for any information on the whereabouts of her children.
-She was apparently sold away from them by the Slades.
-Another notable letter from Mount Airy in 1874 tells of the death of the Siamese twins, Eng and Chang.
+This series contains a letter from Fanny, dated 1867 August 5, writing to her "Sister" from Texas asking for any information on the whereabouts of her children.
+Fanny was formerly enslaved and apparently sold away from her children by the Slades.
+Another letter from Mount Airy in 1874 tells of the death of the Siamese twins, Eng and Chang.

 The latest letters in the Correspondence series document the activities of James Bog Slade, Thomas B. Slade, and their descendents in Columbus, Georgia, and Martin County, North Carolina.
 Topics include the Clinton Female Seminary (Clinton, Georgia), the State Normal and Industrial School (Greensboro, N.C.), women's suffrage, Trinity Baptist Church (Caswell Co., N.C.), tobacco farming, hog butchering, and other business interests of the family.

 Correspondence, 1817-1895 and undated 1.5 Linear Feet — 3 boxes